THE NORTHERN POMERANIAN CLUB RULES

 9. Expulsion of Members

-Any member who shall be suspended by the Kennel Club Rule A42j(4) and/or disqualified under Kennel Club Rule 42j(8) shall ipso facto cease to be a member of the Club for the duration of the suspension an/or disqualification.
+Any member who shall be suspended by the Kennel Club Rule A11.j(5)and/or Kennel Club shall ipso facto cease to be a member of the club

 If the conduct of any member shall, in the opinion of the Committee of the Club be injurious or likely to be injurious to the character or interests of the Club may, at a meeting, the notice convening which includes as an object the consideration of the conduct of the Member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.